in28minutes/spring-unit-testing-with-junit-and-mockito/readme.md

 org.hamcrest.Matchers
 org.hamcrest.CoreMatchers
 ```

-#### Tips
-- How to verify calls on a mock?
-Verify how many times a method is called.
-- How to capture an argument which is passed to a mock?
-Spy!
-- Step 06 : Introduction to BDD.
-Given When Then.
-BDD Mockito Syntax.
-- Mocking Static, Private Methods and Constructors

-## Spring Boot Unit Testing
-- SpringRunner.class
-- @SpringBootTest
-- @WebMvcTest
-- @DataJpaTest
-- @MockBean

-#### Tips
-- @DirtiesContext
-- Seperate Test Configuration

-### Unit Testing Tips
-- Readability of Unit Tests
-  - Naming Test Methods
-  - Highlight Important Values in Tests
-  - Readable Assert Statements
-  - BadTest vs GoodTest
-- Fails only when there are real logic failures
-- Unit Testing Best Practices
-  - FIRST
-- Performance
-- TDD

-### Introduction
-Developing your first application with XYZ Framework is fun.

-Introduction to XYZ Framework..

-In this course, you will learn the basics developing a Basic Todo Management Application using XYZ Framework.

-You will build the application step by step - in more than 25 steps.
-This course would be a perfect first step as an introduction to XYZ Framework.

-You will be using Spring (Dependency Management), Spring MVC, Spring Boot, Spring Security (Authentication and Authorization), BootStrap (Styling Pages), Maven (dependencies management), Eclipse (IDE) and Tomcat Embedded Web Server.
-We will help you set up each one of these.

 ### What You will learn

-- You will learn to Topic No 1
-- You will understand about Topic No 1
-- You will develop a great application

-##### Examples
-- You will learn to design and develop SOAP and RESTful web services with Spring Boot
-- You will learn the magic of Spring Boot - Auto Configuration, Spring Initializr and Starter Projects
-- You will learn to connect web services to JPA/Hibernate with Spring Boot
-- You will understand how to implement Exception Handling, Validation, HATEOAS and filtering for RESTful Web Services.
-- You will learn to use a wide variety of Spring Boot Starter Projects - Spring Boot Web, Spring Boot Web Services, Spring Boot Data JPA
-- You will learn how to version, monitor (Spring Boot Actuator) and document (Swagger) your RESTful Web Services with Spring Boot
-- You will understand the best practices in designing RESTful web services
-- You will understand about WSDL, SOAP Header, SOAP Body, SOAP Fault, XSD, JAXB and EndPoint
-- You will develop a Todo Management Application step by step with login and logout functionalities
-- You will learn to use an Annotation based approach - @RequestParam, @ModelAttribute, @SessionAttributes
-- You will understand the basics of developing a Web Application - POST, GET, HTTP, MVC Pattern
-- You will learn the basics of JSP, JSTL, EL, Spring Tag Libraries
-- You will learn some of the magic of Spring Boot
-- You will understand Spring MVC in depth - DispatcherServlet , Model, Controllers and ViewResolver
-- You will learn the magic of Spring Boot - Auto Configuration, Spring Initializr and Starter Projects
-- You will learn to develop RESTful web services with Spring Boot
-- You will learn to develop a Web Application connecting to JPA/Hibernate Step by Step with Spring MVC and Spring Boot
-- You will learn to use a wide variety of Spring Boot Starter Projects - Spring Boot Web, Spring Boot Test, Spring Boot Data JPA, Spring Boot Data REST
-- You will understand Spring MVC in depth - DispatcherServlet , Model, Controllers and ViewResolver
-- You will understand how to make best use of Spring Boot Actuator and Spring Boot Developer Tools
-- You will learn how to externalise application configuration using Spring Boot Profiles and Dynamic Configuration
-- You will understand and use the embedded servlet container options provided by Spring Boot - Tomcat, Jetty and Undertow
 - You will learn to write great Unit and Integration tests using Spring Boot Starter Test
+- You will learn to write unit tests using Mocks and Spys created with Mockito
+- You will learn to write independent unit tests for RESTful web services talking with multiple layers - web, business and data
+- You will learn to write integration tests using an in memory database - H2
+- You will learn to use all the frameworks that are part of Spring Boot Starter Test - JUnit, Spring Test, Spring Boot Test, AssertJ, Hamcrest, Mockito, JSONassert and JsonPath.
+- You will learn to use the most important Unit Testing Annotations - @RunWith(SpringRunner.class), @SpringBootTest, @WebMvcTest, @DataJpaTest and @MockBean.

 ### Requirements
 - You should have working knowledge of Java and Annotations.
 - We will help you install Eclipse and get up and running with Maven and Tomcat.
+- You should have basic knowledge about Spring, Spring Boot and JPA/Hibernate.
+We provide resources that can be used to enrich your knowledge in the course.

 ### Step Wise Details

+#### Mockito
-- Step 01: Learn to Dance
+- Step 01: Setting up the project using Spring Initializr
-- Step 02:
+- Step 02: Writing Unit Test for a Simple Business Service
-- Step 03:
+- Step 03: Setting up a Business Service to call a Data Service
-- Step 04:
+- Step 04: Writing your first unit test with Stub
-- Step 05:
+- Step 05: Exercise Solution - Updating Tests 2 & 3 to use Stubs - Problem with Stubs.
-- Step 06:
+- Step 06: Writing Unit Tests with Mocking using Mockito
-- Step 07:
+- Step 07: Exercise Solution - Updating Tests 2 & 3 to use Mockito
-- Step 08:
+- Step 08: More Refactoring - @Mock, @InjectMocks and @RunWith(MockitoJUnitRunner.class)
-- Step 09:
+- Step 09: Mockito Tips - Multiple Return Values and Specific Argument Matchers
-- Step 10:
+- Step 10: Mockito Tips - Argument Matchers
-- Step 11:
+- Step 11: Mockito Tips - Verify method calls
-- Step 12:
+- Step 12: Mockito Tips - Argument Capture
-- Step 13:
+- Step 13: Mockito Tips - Argument Capture on Multiple Calls
-- Step 14:
+- Step 14: Introduction to Spy
-- Step 15:
+- Step 15: Mockito FAQ
 - Step 16:
 - Step 17:
 - Step 18: